Rodney R. Akers

 Ana Paulina Gomez

-Prior to her work as an ADA, Ms. Gomez clerked for the Honorable Thomas Kelley in York County immediately after graduating from law school.
-During law school, she interned for the Honorable Yvette Kane, U.S. District Court for the Middle District of Pennsylvania and served as a Senior Editor for the Penn State Environmental Law Review and a Miller Center for Public Interest Fellow.
+Prior to joining the OGC, Ms. Gomez was an Assistant District Attorney at the York County District Attorney's Office from 2012 until 2015.
+Prior to her work as an ADA, Ms. Gomez clerked for the Hon.
+Thomas Kelley in York County immediately after graduating from law school.
+Ms. Gomez attended the Penn State Dickinson School of Law where she interned for the Hon.
+Yvette Cane, U.S. District Court for the Middle District of Pennsylvania and served as a Senior Editor for the Penn State Environmental Law Review and a Miller Center for Public Interest Fellow.

 Marisa G. Z. Lehr